 ...The individual, who has truly repented, has so changed his views and feelings, that he will not change back again, or go back to the love of sin.
 Bear this in mind now, all of you, that the truly penitent sinner exercises feelings of which he never will repent.
 The text says it is “unto salvation.”
 It goes right on, to the very rest of heaven.
 The very reason why it ends in salvation is because it is such as will not be repented of.
 And here I cannot but remark, that you see why the doctrine of the Saints’ Perseverance is true, and what it means.
-True repentance is such a thorough change of feelings, and the individual who exercises it comes so to abhor sin, that he will persevere of course, and not go and take back all his repentance and return to sin again.
-(Charles Finney, Lectures To Professing Christians, Lecture IX.
-1836, TRUE AND FALSE REPENTANCE by the Rev. Charles Finney)

-● The real Christian (who truly repented) will not return to sin.
+Concisely stated, you just read that Charles Finney believes the following:● The real Christian (who truly repented) will not return to sin.

 ● The Perseverance of the Saints is true.

-That is the only way his writings here can be understood, but then further on in the same lecture he contradicts what we just focused on and confuses his listeners.
+That is the only way his writings here can be understood, but then further on in the same lecture, he contradicts what we just focused on and confuses his listeners.

 He has indeed, at the time, no Spirit of God, no love of God in exercise to keep him from sin, but he does not love sin; he is unhappy in sin; he feels that he is a wretch.
 He is as different from the hypocrite as can be.Such an one, when he leaves the love of God, may be delivered over to Satan for a time, for the destruction of the flesh, that the Spirit may be saved; but he can never again enjoy sin as he used to, or delight himself as he once could in the pleasures of the world.
 Never again can he drink in iniquity like water.
 So long as he continues to wander, he is a wretch.
 If there is one such here tonight, you know it. (ibid.)

 Dear children, do not let anyone lead you astray.
 He who does what is right is righteous, just as he is righteous.
 He who does what is sinful is of the devil ....
 (1 John 3:7,8)

 This is how we know who the children of God are and who the children of the devil are: Anyone who does not do what is right is not a child of God; nor is anyone who does not love his brother.
 (1 John 3:10)Reader, did you notice that nothing is cited there about loving sin or not?
 It simply states that one can be identified as a child of God or a child of the devil by his present tense behavior!

 Charles Finney not only flatly contradicted his earlier unscriptural statement that true repentance results with never returning to sin again, but also leaves one with the following demonic possibility by endorsing the perseverance of the saints:Two men, both guilty of adultery, murder and lying (as backslidden King David was when he was dead and lost spiritually) live in the same neighborhood.
 The happy one who is enjoying his adultery, murder and lying is a person who was never saved, while the other man, who is not enjoying his wicked abominations, is a backslidden Christian, as he remains on the road to heaven!
 Remember, Charles Finney taught he would still be a Christian, though a backslider, and the perseverance of the saints is true!
 That is Charles Finney's teaching!
 Do you still think his teachings are so great and worthy of deep study?